Teoscar Hernández Preview, Player Props: Mariners vs. Angels

-Teoscar Hernandez -- hitting .333 in his past 10 games -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Reid Detmers on the hill, on September 11 at 9:40 PM ET.
+On Tuesday, Teoscar Hernandez (.364 on-base percentage in past 10 games, 51 points above season-long percentage) and the Seattle Mariners play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 9:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rays.
+In his previous game he had a hitless showing (0-for-3 with an RBI) against the Angels.

 Teoscar Hernández Game Info & Props vs. the Angels